 - In one large, deep baking dish or two smaller dishes, arrange a layer of tortillas.
 On top of the tortillas, layer on roughly half the chicken, beans, salsa, yogurt, green pepper, olives, and cheese, in that order.
 Add another layer of tortillas and repeat, saving a little of the salsa and cheese to go on top.
 Add one final layer of tortillas and top with the rest of the salsa, then the cheese.
 Add some chopped cilantro, if desired.

 - Bake 20 minutes.

-Ready to go in the oven!
-The smaller dish ended up only getting one layer while the other had two — so again, just be creative with this recipe — you don’t have to follow the directions perfectly for it to be delicious.
+This recipe can easily be split into two pans, if you don’t have a large one on hand, by the way!
+My smaller dish ended up only getting one layer while the other had two — so again, just be creative with this recipe — you don’t have to follow the directions perfectly for it to be delicious.

 I hope you love this recipe as much as we do!
 Matt and I both gave it two big thumbs up and froze some of the leftovers for later, too.